-Thanks to Grupo SI’s work, Zurich Insurance Group was able to complete in a timely manner the immense movement of resources.
+Thanks to FullTech365’s work, Zurich Insurance Group was able to complete in a timely manner the immense movement of resources.
 We worked within the time originally stipulated by the customer, and developed tools that concluded with a decrease in migration costs and subsequent maintenance of the new area.
-In addition, Grupo SI instructed Zurich’s Help Desk to allow them to provide all the necessary post-migration support, achieving compliance with the expected response.
+In addition, FullTech365 instructed Zurich’s Help Desk to allow them to provide all the necessary post-migration support, achieving compliance with the expected response.